 Infections like malaria may be contracted during visits home when the students have lost acquired immunity without realising it.

-Sometimes visa requirements may require evidence of good health in advance including freedom from tuberculosis.
-This information is available from local Embassies or High Commissions and will be explained on visa application forms.
+Provision of a visa for entry may require evidence of good health including freedom from pulmonary tuberculosis (e.g. a chest x-ray).
+These requirements are available from UK Embassies and High Commissions and explained on visa application forms.

-For healthcare workers an awareness of the possibility of blood-borne infections such as hepatitis B and HIV infection which could affect what they were allowed to undertake may be necessary (as for UK students)
+For healthcare workers, there may be obligatory tests to exclude blood-borne infections such as hepatitis B and HIV infection which can affect what tasks they are allowed to undertake (as for UK students)